butterfly garden finished

 Adding Bricks to the garden

 From there we started laying our layers of bricks.
 We used some sand to help set them in place and we stacked them up three tall.
 Our son helped us stack the bricks and we gave them a day or two to settle into place.
+We also wanted to make sure we were letting the current ecosystem thrive – we didn’t want to destroy any wildflowers, food plants, or even flowering plants in the process.

 making a butterfly garden